3D-modeling of the ionosphere.

 Berkeley, as expert of the upper atmosphere and the

-birthday in 2004, he is still very interested in
+geomagnetosphere.
+Until 2004, he was very interested in

-propagation, and works mainly on the top band of 160-meters.
+propagation, and worked mainly on the top band of 160-meters.

 1998, Bob Brown wrote a syllabus about HF propagation for his students